ResearchComputingServices/srna/README.md

-### Algorithm for computing a sRNAs for a given gene
+### Algorithm for computing antisense RNAs

-The sRNA computation follows the algorithm provided by Prof. Alex Wong at Carleton University [1].
+CAREn is described in Romero et al. (submitted).
+It generates antisense RNAs according to the following procedure.

-Along with other parameters, the algorithm receives as input a genome sequence in a file.
-This file should contain two parts:  (1) annotations which give the locations of different genomic features (such as genes, CDS, or tRNAs), and (2) the DNA sequence itself.
-The most common formats for this file are genbank and fasta.
+Along with other parameters, the algorithm receives as input a genome sequence in a a GenBank or EMBL formatted file.
+These file contain two parts:  (1) annotations which give the locations of different genomic features (such as genes, CDS, or tRNAs), and (2) the DNA sequence itself.

-The algorithm will compute sRNAs from the CDS features.
+The algorithm will compute asRNAs from the CDS features.
 For simplicity, there are two varieties of CDS:  (1) the CDS whose position is written like: CDS *i..m*.
 This indicates that the gene in this CDS starts at the position *i* and ends at position *m*.
 We will refer to this CDS as "encoded forward".

 The second type of CDS are those whose position information includes the word "complement" CDS  *complement(i..m)*.
-The word "complement" means that the genome is encoded backwards.
+The word "complement" means that the gene is encoded backwards.
 For complement CDS, *m* would be the start of the gene and *i* is the end of the gene.

-Given a CDS *i…m*, for a gene encoded forward, the steps to compute a sRNA are the following.
+Given a CDS *i…m*, for a gene encoded forward, the steps to compute an antisense RNA are as follows:

 1. Get the position of the start of the gene.
 This will be the first number *i*.
 2. For a given shift position *p*,